 We will continue our Magic Tree House Study but will skip ahead to book #16, so we can cover the Olympics at the same time.

 We’re excited to start this study and combine learning with entertainment.
 Win-Win!
-You can download lesson plans of our Unit Study in the Chocolate Closet.
+You can download the lesson plans for our Unit Study below.

 Follow along each week by clicking the following posts: